flywheel-io/gears/spec/v0/readme.md

 ### The input directory

-When a gear is executed, an `input` folder will be created relative to the base folder.<br>
+When a gear is executed, an `input` folder will be created relative to the base folder.
 If a gear has anything previously existing in the `input` folder it will be removed at launch time.

 In this example, the input is called "dicom", and so will be in a folder inside `input` called `dicom`.
 The full path would be, for example: `/flywheel/v0/input/dicom/my-data.dcm`.

 ### The output directory

-When a gear is executed, an `output` folder will be created relative to the base folder.<br>
+When a gear is executed, an `output` folder will be created relative to the base folder.
 If a gear has anything previously existing in the `output` folder it will be removed at launch time.

-The gear should place any files that it wants saved into the `output` folder - and only those files.<br>
+The gear should place any files that it wants saved into the `output` folder - and only those files.
 Anything in the `output` folder when the gear is complete will be saved as a result.

 If you don’t want results saved, it’s okay to leave this folder empty.<br>